AlBerey/RegTopK/README.md

 the supplementary file.

 ## Implementations
-There are three main implementations: Toy_Example.py, LinearRegression.py, and ResNet18-CFAR
+There are three main implementations: Toy_Example.py, LinearRegression.py, and ResNet18-CIFAR10.py.

+### Toy_Example.py
+Toy_Example.py implements the toy example given in Section "Preliminaries", Sub-section "Learning Rate Scaling Property", Sub-sub-section "Motivational Example".

+### LinearRegression.py
+It provides the main implementation of the numerical experiment presented in Section "Numerical Validation" given in the main paper as well as Section 2 of the supplementary file.

-### Toy_Example
+### ResNet18-CIFAR10.py
+It provides the main implementation of the numerical experiment of training ResNet-18 on CIFAR-10.
+The results have been presented in Section 2 of the supplementary file.